ballerina-platform/module-ballerinax-hubspot.crm.engagements.communications/examples/whatsapp-message/Logging Whatsapp Messages.md

 # Logging WhatsApp Messages

-This example demonstrates the usage of the HubSpot CRM Communications connector to log WhatsApp messages as CRM communications, associate them with specific HubSpot records, post a batch of communications, and retrieve logged WhatsApp communications using search filters.
+This example demonstrates the usage of the HubSpot CRM Communications connector to log WhatsApp messages as CRM communications.
+It includes posting a communication, associating it with a specific HubSpot record, retrieving the logged communication, searching for WhatsApp messages using filters, updating a communication, and deleting a communication.

 ## Prerequisites